daknob/eldim/README.md

 not sent by the servers themselves.

 Moreover, eldim will reject files that already exist.
-If the file `mail.example.com/2018-01-01/mail.log.tgz` already exists in the object store, it will not allow for it to be overwritten.
-This check is in place to prevent a hacked server from overwritting all previous log entries with empty data, effectively deleting everything.
+If the file `mail.example.com/2018-01-01/mail.log.tgz` already exists in any backend, it will not allow for it to be overwritten.
+This check is enforced both at the eldim level and at each storage backend (S3, Swift, and GCS), and is in place to prevent a hacked server from overwriting all previous log entries with empty data, effectively deleting everything.
+Parallel uploads of the same file name to the same eldim instance are also rejected.

 Finally, eldim works only over HTTPS.
 This decision is hard coded inside the server itself, and cannot be changed by the configuration file.
 A code change is required.
-It is configured to only work with at least TLSv1.2, the only currently secure versions of TLS, but currently it may accept some more weak ciphers and not only the most secure ones.
+It is configured to only work with at least TLSv1.2 (TLSv1.2 and TLSv1.3 are the only currently secure versions of TLS), and defers to Go's default cipher suite selection, which follows modern best practices.

 ### Encryption

 Since version v0.6.0, eldim uses [age](https://age-encryption.org/) for file encryption.
 It is a well defined protocol, with multiple implementations, a very good CLI tool, and is already part of some operating system distributions.